 Rarely, Campylobacter infection results in long-term consequences.
 Some people develop arthritis.
 Others may develop a rare disease called Guillain-Barré syndrome that affects the nerves of the body beginning several weeks after the diarrheal illness.
 This occurs when a person's immune system is "triggered" to attack the body's own nerves resulting in paralysis that lasts several weeks.

-Almost all people infected with Campylobacter recover without any specific treatment.
-Patients should drink plenty of fluids as long as the diarrhea lasts.
-In more severe cases, antibiotics might be used, if they are given early in the illness.
-Your doctor will make the decision about whether antibiotics are necessary.
+Almost all persons infected with Campylobacter recover without any specific treatment.
+Patients should drink extra fluids as long as the diarrhea lasts.
+Patients should eat a bland diet.
+In more severe cases, medicine for nausea is prescribed; and antibiotics such as azithromycin or erythromycin can shorten the duration of symptoms if given early in the illness.

 Be sure to cook all poultry so that the meat is no longer pink and any juices run clear.
 If you are served undercooked poultry in a restaurant, send it back to be cooked completely.

 You should wash your hands with soap before and after handling raw meats.
 Prevent cross-contamination in the kitchen by using separate cutting boards for foods of animal origin and other foods.
 Be sure to clean all cutting boards, countertops and utensils with soap and hot water after preparing meat.
 Don’t drink unpasteurized milk or untreated water.

 Make sure that persons with diarrhea, especially children, wash their hands carefully and frequently with soap to reduce the risk of spreading the infection.

 Wash hands with soap after having contact with pet feces.